ALANVF/Star-lang-specification/syntax/literals.md

 ```
 (1 + 2) * 3
 (4, 5, 6)
+(
+	7
+	/
+	8
+)
 ```

 Multiple expressions in a paren will evaluate each expression consecutively and return the final expression as the result.

+Inside a paren literal, an expression may span multiple lines (and is otherwise not allowed to).

 ### Group
 A group literal: